 Require power source

-Often don’t require power source
+Often don’t require a power source

 Before you buy a condenser microphone, you should know what features you don’t need to pay extra for and what features you absolutely need.
 That depends on what you’re recording and how (and where) you plan on using your microphone.

-As you may have guessed, large diaphragm condenser microphones are identified by their large diameter diaphragms.
+As you may have guessed, large-diaphragm condenser microphones are identified by their large diameter diaphragms.
 This results in a very different sound from small diaphragm condenser microphones, though neither is better than the other.

 Large diaphragm microphones tend to capture a richer, fuller sound, making them a common choice for vocalists or solo musicians.